 Program Format

-The Master of Science in Speech-Language Pathology is designed as a full-time, two-year, five-semester cohort program.
-The program challenges students academically, clinically, and personally through academic coursework integrated with clinical training and faculty mentorship.
-The program is broken into distinct first and second-year experiences, with academic classes offered on Mondays and clinical experiences offered Tuesday through Friday.
+The Master of Science in Speech-Language Pathology program is broken into distinct first and second-year experiences, with academic classes offered on Mondays and clinical experiences offered Tuesday through Friday.

 Year One Experience

-During the first year of study, students take academic classes and begin their clinical internship at the Loyola Clinical Center's Margaret A. McManus Speech-Language and Hearing Clinic located at Belvedere Square in Baltimore, Maryland.
+Gain hands-on clinical training beginning your very first semester.
+In the first year of study, students take academic classes and begin their clinical internship at the Loyola Clinical Center's Margaret A. McManus Speech-Language and Hearing Clinic located at Belvedere Square in Baltimore, Maryland.
 The clinic offers an array of speech-language and/or audiological services for individuals experiencing difficulty with their communication and/or hearing skills and provides services in individual and group settings to clients of all ages, infant-toddler through adult, with varying diagnoses in communication disorders.
-The Loyola Clinical Centers also provide students with the opportunity to work and learn in an interdisciplinary setting, which includes speech-language pathology, audiology, psychology, and literacy.
+By working in our clinic, you have the opportunity to learn in an interdisciplinary setting, which includes speech-language pathology, audiology, psychology, and literacy.
 Students may also have additional internship experiences off-site with private and public community partners as well as opportunities to engage in telehealth.

 Year Two Experience

+During your second year, receive real-world experience and master the clinical skills you need for postgraduate fellowship work.
 After successful completion of the first-year, students continue with academic classes and are placed in an off-campus externship setting with an experienced, ASHA-certified speech-language pathologist.
 Students experience at least two different types of settings or client populations during their second year.
-The goal of the externship program is to provide a variety of real-world experiences where students integrate academic and clinical teaching and achieve mastery of clinical skills necessary for postgraduate work experience as a clinical fellow.

 Outcomes and Job Opportunities

-From 2019 - 2029 the US Bureau of Labor Statistics projects significant future demand for Speech-Language Pathologists.
-The number of jobs in the field expected to grow by 25%, adding over 40,000 jobs.
+In its Occupational Outlook Handbook for 2022-2023, the US Bureau of Labor Statistics projects significant future demand for Speech-Language Pathologists.
+The number of jobs in the field are expected to grow by 19%, adding over 40,000 jobs.
 Average pay for Speech-Language Pathologists is almost double the average pay of all other occupations.

 Admission and How to Apply